proteus1991/GridDehazeNet/README.md

 If you hope to use your own training dataset, please follow the same folder structure in ```./data/train/```.
 More details can be found in ```train_data.py```.

-After put the training dataset into the correct path, we can train the GridDehazeNet by simply running ```train.py``` using default settings.
+After putting the training dataset into the correct path, we can train the GridDehazeNet by simply running ```train.py``` using default settings.
 Similar to the [testing step](#quick-start), if there is no error raised, you will see the following messages shown in your bash

 ```